56kcloud/traefik-training/04-HTTPS-TLS/traefik-https-tls.md

 2. Now that the Wildcard is configured for DNS, we can edit the Edit the `docker-compose.dns.yml` `catapp` section and add your domain here in the `- "traefik.http.routers.catapp.rule=Host(`your_domain_here`)"` label.
 This time we will update the domain to `training.your_domain_here.com`
 3. Open up `https://training.your_domain_here`

-# Continue to the Next Lab Middlewarst Lab
+# Continue to the Next Lab Middlewares

 ### Click here to continue -> [Middlewares Lab](https://github.com/56kcloud/traefik-training/blob/master/05-middlewares/traefik-middlewares.md)